Help your Student Finish the Semester Strong

 *This post may contain affiliate links.
 This means , at no additional cost to you, we will earn a small commission if you click the link and make a purchase.

-Encouragement is helpful, and can go a long way towards your child keeping on with their work.
+Encouragement is helpful, and can go a long way towards helping your teen while they are preparing for finals.
 I find that If I nag, then we get into a fight, and that goes nowhere fast.
 So, the next time your grouchy teen snaps at you, take a deep breath, count to 10 (or 50 or 100), and respond in a non-snappy way.
 I know, easier said than done, because I am the queen of snapping!
 Hang in there, deal with the current situation, then go open a nice bottle of red!

 Ask what you can do to help.

 Maybe, for now, you could expect less from them around the house so that they aren’t having to deal with as much for the moment.
 Stock their favorite snacks in the pantry and fridge for easy access.
 My boys like me to even serve them in their rooms on a tray–I try to get seasonal party plates and cups for cookies, cheese and crackers or any other goodies.
 This is the only time that I do this, so it’s fun to order things that I wouldn’t normally have in the house.

 Send quick texts if your kids are away at school at times you know they would be between classes.
 Send them a card or care package, healthy and not so healthy, to ease the pain of studying.
 They LOVE this!
 If they are still at home, planing a snack or meal when you know they have time for a break will go a long way towards a more energized student.
 I know my boys tend towards hangry when studying and stressed, so keeping them fed is almost a full time job:)